Best Robot Window Cleaners (2026)

 The lab and reviewer consensus best overall, and the only model that solves the category's biggest pain point: power.
 Its 6-in-1 portable Multi-Functional Station holds the robot, water, and a 5200 mAh battery that delivers up to 110 minutes of cordless cleaning (~55 m2) per charge, so you can carry the whole box to a balcony or exterior window with no outlet nearby.
 WIN-SLAM 4.0 path planning lifts cleaning efficiency ~30%, triple-nozzle wide-angle spray dissolves dirt in one pass, and a 12-level hardware-plus-software safety system (with insurance) is the highest in the line.
 Round pad still misses true corners. [src1, src2, src4]

-Shares the Pro Omni's cleaning brains — WIN-SLAM 4.0 navigation, TruEdge edge scrubbers, triple water nozzles, even-climbing belt system — but drops the portable battery station and runs corded, knocking ~$80 off the price.
-For interior windows and glass doors near an outlet that is the smart buy; you are paying for the exact same scrub and navigation quality without subsidizing a battery you do not need.
+Shares the Pro Omni's cleaning brains — WIN-SLAM 4.0 navigation, TruEdge edge scrubbers, triple water nozzles, even-climbing belt system — but drops the portable battery station and runs corded.
+It has fallen from ~$319 to ~$240 since June, which now puts $159 between it and the Pro Omni and makes it the clearest value in the category.
+For interior windows and glass doors near an outlet it is the smart buy; you are paying for the exact same scrub and navigation quality without subsidizing a battery you do not need.
 10-level safety plus a physical rope. [src2, src4]

-Best for Frameless Glass / Corners: HOBOT S7 Pro (check price) — Check price
+Frameless Specialist (Sold Out on Amazon): HOBOT S7 Pro — Check price

-The corner specialist.
-Its square dual-mop pad reaches the 90-degree corners that every round robot physically can't, and Edge-Leakage-Bumper Sensors detect glass boundaries before the robot reaches the edge, so it is the top pick for frameless panels, skylights, and glass railings. ~4800 Pa suction (highest in class tested) keeps it stuck even on fully frameless glass, with a high-strength safety rope.
-Trade-offs: it is corded, noisier, and better at frequent light maintenance than heavy grime.
-Sold mainly through HOBOT and specialty retailers rather than Amazon US. [src1, src2, src3]
+The classic corner specialist.
+Its square dual-mop pad reaches the 90-degree corners that every round robot physically can't, and Edge-Leakage-Bumper Sensors detect glass boundaries before the robot reaches the edge, so it has been the reference pick for frameless panels, skylights, and glass railings. ~4800 Pa suction keeps it stuck even on fully frameless glass, with a high-strength safety rope.
+As of July 2026 every Amazon US listing for it — the robot and all three accessory bundles — reads "Currently unavailable," so the buy link points at HOBOT's official product page instead.
+If you need a corner specialist in stock today, buy the HOBOT-SP10 or the Yoolax 2.0. [src1, src2, src3]

-The compact, lower-cost Winbot.
+The compact Winbot.
 Five smart cleaning modes and WIN-SLAM 4.0 navigation in a smaller body make it well suited to mirrors, glass doors, shower screens, and routine dust/fingerprint maintenance rather than whole-house exterior jobs.
-The most affordable way into the Ecovacs ecosystem and its app. [src2]
+Note the 2026 price shift: at ~$240 it now costs the same as the full-size W2S, so it is only the right call if small panes and mirrors are genuinely all you clean — otherwise the W2S is more robot for identical money, and the W1 Pro (~$215) is a cheaper way into the Ecovacs app. [src2]

 Best Ultrasonic Spray: HOBOT-2S (~$299) — Check price